janogonzalez/ringbufferjs/Readme.md

 Dequeues the top element of the ring buffer.
 Throws an `Error` when the buffer is empty.

+### RingBuffer#deqN(count)

+Dequeues `count` elements from the top of the ring buffer and returns them.
+Throws an `Error` if there are not enough elements in the buffer.

 ### RingBuffer#enq(element)

 Enqueues the `element` at the end of the ring buffer and returns its new size.